T1000-Swift-Hail/PROJECT-1/README.md

 #An Airline Reservation  System:

 Overview : An Airline Resevation System that allows customer to book a flight.
 This airline reservation system has 2 main users.
 The customer and the manager of the website .
-Each one of them should be able to do the following tasks for the store to function properly .
+Each one of them should be able to do the following tasks for the website to function properly .

 As a customer I should be able to do the following :
 - Book flight